Introduction

 Templates in subfolders

-If the git repository contains multiple templates, the specific subfolder in the git repository may be specified like this:
+The specific subfolder in the git repository may be specified on the command line like this:

 cargo generate --git https://github.com/username-on-github/mytemplate.git <relative-template-path>